 The Washington Center for Real Estate Research also looks at trends in purchase prices and affordability of housing on the market.
-Data provided in the WCRER publication Washington State's Housing Market 2nd Quarter 2014 showed a 2% higher median resale housing price in Spokane County from the median price a year earlier.
-The affordability of housing for homebuyers was reflected in the Housing Affordability Index of 188.5 for Spokane County (2014 2nd quarter) which measures the degree to which a household with median income could buy a median-priced home.
-This means that a household with median income had 88.5% more income than the minimum required to buy a median-priced home.
+Data provided in the WCRER publication Washington State's Housing Market 2^{nd} Quarter 2014 showed a 2% higher median resale housing price in Spokane County from the median price a year earlier.
+The affordability of housing for homebuyers was reflected in the Housing Affordability Index of 188.5 for Spokane County (2014 2^{nd} quarter) which measures the degree to which a household with median income could buy a median-priced home.
+This means that a household with median income than the minimum required to buy a median-priced home.
 (As a comparison, the all-buyer index (HAI) in Washington for the same period was 144.2.)